-On August 12, 2021, the Delaware Court of Chancery issued an opinion finding that a company’s sweat equity member had waived the operating agreement formalities and, thus, consented to the dilution of his interest and the company’s conversion to a Puerto Rican entity.
+On August 12, 2021, the Delaware Court of Chancery issued an opinion, In re Coinmint, LLC, finding that a company’s sweat equity member had waived the operating agreement formalities and, thus, consented to the dilution of his interest and the company’s conversion to a Puerto Rican entity.
 Because of this ruling, the court, as a matter of first impression, had to determine whether it had subject matter jurisdiction to dissolve or declare the proper managers of a foreign entity.
 The court found that under the Delaware Limited Liability Company Act (the Act), its statutory jurisdiction to declare a company’s present managers or order judicial dissolution only extended to domestic entities.
 Because of the company’s conversion to a Puerto Rican entity, the court did not have subject matter jurisdiction to work an equitable dissolution.

 The dispute centered on Coinmint, LLC (Coinmint), a private bitcoin mining firm founded in 2016 by two childhood friends, Prieur Leary and Ashton Soniat.
 Leary held his interest in the company in Mintvest Capital Ltd. (Mintvest), while Soniat held his interest in Coinmint Living Trust (CLT).
 The entities were the only members of Coinmint.
 They agreed that Leary would be the sweat equity partner, Soniat would be the financing partner, each would be 50 percent owners, and Mintvest’s interest would be diluted as Soniat provided more capital.
 The two formalized this plan in an operating agreement, which provided that the members’ interest could be increased or diluted via cash infusion.
 Cash infusion in the form of a loan would not impact a member’s equity stake or have a dilutive effect, while capital contributions would affect the voting power of the members.